Welcome to the online grants management system for The Arts Council of Greater Greensboro

 Eligibility for Application

-- Applications and support materials must be completed and received by the due date.
+- Applications and support materials must be completed and received by due date.

 What the Grassroots Arts Program Funds Grassroots Arts Program funds may be used for expenditures to conduct quality arts programs or operate an arts organization.
 Typical uses of Grassroots money include: